Laggeros/Arduino_watering_system/README.md

-# Humid-1-plant
+# Moisture-1-plant

-Plant humid  for one plant
+Plant moisture for one plant

 Parts:
 1. Arduino nano